 Things to do during visit to RethymnoThe best time to explore is very early in the morning when the light is perfect and the tranquillity a sheer delight.
 This time of the day is perfect for visiting the Venetian - era Citadel, the Fortezza with the imposing views of the Aegean Sea and the city.
 Fortezza, built between 1573 - 1580, is one of the best-preserved fortresses on Crete.
-The buildings of Fortezza (the arsenal with the arched openings, the Episcopal Palace, Agios Theodoros the Trichinas, the Sultan Ibrahim Mosque, the "Erofili" theatre) transport the visitor to the era of Venetian rule.
+The buildings of Fortezza (the arsenal with the arched openings, the Episcopal Palace, Agios Theodoros the Trichinas, the Sultan Ibrahim Mosque, and the "Erofili" theatre) transport the visitor to the era of Venetian rule.
 At the entrance of the fortress, you will find a small archaeological museum that displays interesting exhibits from Neolithic to Roman times, etc. If you visit it don’t miss the Minoan goddess figurine.

-Leaving the Old Town, a must visit in Rethymno regional unit is Arkadi Monastery, located on an attractive hill, 23 km south-east of Rethymno.
+Leaving the Old Town, a must visit in Rethymno regional unit is Arkadi Monastery, located on an attractive hill, 23 km southeast of Rethymno.
 It was built in the 14th century and rebuilt in the 16th century.
-In the centre of the monastery stands the Byzantine church.
+In the center of the monastery stands the Byzantine church.
 The monastery is a symbol of the fight for freedom.
-It is one of the most important centres of the Cretan resistance against the Turkish occupation.
+It is one of the most important centers of the Cretan resistance against the Turkish occupation.
 In November 1866 the Turks sent 15000 men to besiege the monastery.
 After two days of siege and when the entrance was bombed by the Turkish canons, Cretans chose not to surrender and set fire to the store of gunpowder, blowing themselves up.
 Shot and sword marks can be seen on the door, walls and the table inside the refectory.